-The Guardian recently reported on words most hated by a selection of English poets.
+The Guardian reported on words most hated by a selection of English poets.
 These included redacted, pulchritude, and appall.

 My wife’s least favorite word is moist.
 It literally grosses her out to say the word in her presence.